ietf-wg-cellar/flac-specification/flac.md

 ## Seektable

 The seektable metadata block can be used to store seek points.
-It is possible to seek to any given sample in a FLAC stream without a seek table, but the delay can be unpredictable since the bitrate MAY vary widely within a stream.
+It is possible to seek to any given sample in a FLAC stream without a seek table, but the delay can be unpredictable since the bitrate may vary widely within a stream.
 By adding seek points to a stream, this delay can be significantly reduced.
+There MUST NOT be more than one seektable metadata block in a stream, but the table can have any number of seek points.

 Each seek point takes 18 bytes, so a seek table with 1% resolution within a stream adds less than 2KB of data.
-There MUST NOT be more than one seektable metadata block in a stream, but the table can have any number of seek points.
+The number of seek points is implied by the metadata header 'length' field, i.e. equal to length / 18.
 There is also a special 'placeholder' seekpoint which will be ignored by decoders but which can be used to reserve space for future seek point insertion.

 Data         | Description
 :------------|:-----------
 `SEEKPOINT`+ | One or more seek points.

-NOTE
-- The number of seek points is implied by the metadata header 'length' field, i.e. equal to length / 18.
+A seektable is generally not usable for seeking in a FLAC file embedded in a container, as such containers usually interleave FLAC data with other data and the offsets used in seekpoints are those of an unmuxed FLAC stream.
+Also, containers often provide their own seeking methods.
+It is however possible to store the seektable in the container along with other metadata when muxing a FLAC file, so this stored seektable can be restored on demuxing the FLAC stream into a standalone FLAC file.

 ### Seekpoint
 Data     | Description